ibm-cloud-docs/Cloudant/query/using_views.md

 All Go examples require the `service` object to be initialized.
 For more information, see the API documentation's [Authentication section](/apidocs/cloudant?code=go#authentication-with-external-configuration) for examples.
 {: go}

-For example, if you have a database that returns 1 result when you use a `start_key` of `alpha` and an `end_key` of `beta`, you would get a `400` (Bad request) error with a reversed order.
+For example, if you have a database that returns one result when you use a `start_key` of `alpha` and an `end_key` of `beta`, you would get a `400` (Bad request) error with a reversed order.
 The reason is that the entries in the view are reversed before the key filter is applied.

-See the example that uses HTTP to illustrate why reversing the order of `start_key` and `end_key` might error with query parse error:
+See the example that uses HTTP to illustrate why reversing the order of `start_key` and `end_key` might return a query parse error:

 ```http
 GET $SERVICE_URL/$DATABASE/_design/$DDOC/_view/$VIEW_NAME?descending=true&start_key="alpha"&end_key="beta" HTTP/1.1